joakimk/joakimk.github.com/_posts/2014-02-09-how-i-do-unit-testing-rails-apps.markdown

       end
     end

-The CreateInvoice invoice is the imperative shell and as far as possible it should only care about integration.
+CreateInvoice only deals with integration.
 This makes it perfect for integrated tests that use the database and checks for sent emails, etc.

 This class could look something like this: